Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 The corresponding reference implementation time of the pilot run is also provided.
 However, it can be neglected if we compare to the time taken by the main algorithm of the ABC-MCMC algorithm (shown in the following context or, for example, in the Table $1$ of the paper) and thus it was not counted in the comparisons.
-Due to the fact that the parallel computation code returns a list each element of which further contains a list of outputs from each iteration of the pilot run.
+Due to the fact that the parallel computation code returns a list, each element of which further contains a list of output from each iteration of the pilot run.
 We need to extract each single chain of the parameter by the following code.

 ``` r